King and Queen Court House in King and Queen County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights • Law Enforcement.
 In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is October 12, 1923.

 Location.
 37° 40.302′ N, 76° 52.647′ W. Marker is in King and Queen Court House, Virginia, in King and Queen County.
-Marker is at the intersection of The Trail (Virginia Route 14) and Allens Circle (Virginia Route 681), on the left when traveling west on The Trail.
+It is at the intersection of The Trail (Virginia Route 14) and Allens Circle ( Route 681), on the left when traveling west on The Trail.
 Touch for map.
 Marker is at or near this postal address: 17129 The Trail, King and Queen Court House VA 23085, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-World Wars I and II Memorial (approx. 0.2 miles away); King and Queen County Confederate Monument (approx. 0.2 miles away); County Clerks Office Site (approx. 0.2 miles away); Trice Mill Stones (approx. 0.2 miles away); Eastern View Schoolhouse (approx. 0.2 miles away); Carriage House (approx. 0.2 miles away); Newington (approx. 0.8 miles away); Mattapony Church (approx. 3.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: World Wars I and II Memorial (approx. 0.2 miles away); King and Queen County Confederate Monument (approx. 0.2 miles away); County Clerks Office Site (approx. 0.2 miles away); Trice Mill Stones (approx. 0.2 miles away); Eastern View Schoolhouse (approx. 0.2 miles away); Carriage House (approx. 0.2 miles away); Newington (approx. 0.8 miles away); Mattapony Church (approx. 3.2 miles away).
 Touch for a list and map of all markers in King and Queen Court House.